Ememusoh/Hand_digit_recognition/README.md

  3. Install dependencies
  ---
 ## Results
-Once the model is trained, you can evaluate its performance using metrics like accuracy, precision, recall, Digit Predicted →  0    1    2    ...
+Once the model is trained, I evaluated its performance using metrics like accuracy(0.9126), precision(0.9416), recall(0.9524).
+Digit Predicted →  0    1    2    ...
 9

 ![Confusion Matrix](Confusion_Matrix.png)